 In a hit parade of the best all-time classic motorcycles, the BSA Gold Star would be in with a bullet.
 And of the plethora of bikes produced by the 'Birmingham Small Arms' company, the Gold Star went straight to 'number 1'.
 The 'Goldie' wrote the book on classic bike charisma.
 Its name was a tribute to Walter Handley's 100mph lap of the UK's most famous banked oval racetrack.
 Handley was awarded a Brooklands Gold Star, for his high-speed trouble.

-The Goldie is great to look at!
-Race-style, clip-on handlebars crouch over a chrome tank - emblazoned with the famous Gold Star badge.
-Below, focus flows from a gaping Amal carburettor - through the finned block - to a stylish swept-back pipe.
-Such visual extravagance was echoed technically... the Gold Star had a straight-line speed of 110mph.
+The Goldie was a great-looking machine.
+Race-style, clip-on 'bars crouched over a chrome tank - emblazoned with the Gold Star badge.
+Below, focus flowed from a gaping Amal carburettor - through the finned cylinder-block - to a stylish swept-back pipe.
+Such visual extravagance was matched technically.
+The Gold Star roadster had a straight-line speed of 110mph.

-Competitively, the Gold Star was versatile, to say the least!
-It shone in road racing - and in motocross and trials, too.
-It was in 1956 that the Goldie made its stellar début - at the Isle of Man Clubmans TT.
-The bike was a café racer dream come true!
-Fast-forward a few decades - and there is many a classic bike fan still dreaming!
+In sporting terms, the Gold Star was a versatile competitor.
+It shone not only in road racing - but in motocross and trials, too.
+'56 saw the bike's stellar début - at the Isle of Man Clubmans TT.
+The BSA Gold Star was a café racer dream come true.
+Fast-forward a few decades ... and there is many a classic motorbike fan still dreaming!